mcNets/Gpio.Driver.Simulator/README.md

 ### Writing input signals

-Contrary to the Gpio.Controller, you can write input signals by using the ***WritInPin*** method of the driver class.
+Contrary to the Gpio.Controller, you can write input signals by using the ***WriteInPin*** method of the driver class.
 In this case a reference to the controller is required to use the same numbering schema.

 ```c#